roboflow/supervision/README.md

 ## 📚 documentation

-Curious how Supervision can help you solve problems on your project?
-Visit our [documentation](https://roboflow.github.io/supervision) page!

-## 💜 built with supervision

-You built something cool using supervision?
-[Let us know!](https://github.com/roboflow/supervision/discussions/categories/built-with-supervision)
+Visit our [documentation](https://roboflow.github.io/supervision) page to learn how supervision can help you build computer vision applications faster and more reliably.

 ## 🏆 contribution